Is Your Kid’s Playroom a Mess? Here’s How to Get Organized

 If there’s a spot that doesn’t get enough attention when it comes to organization, it’s could well be the kids’ playroom.
 Sure, some little ones are organized by nature.
 But because more of them would rather scatter Lego bricks across the floor than pick them up, keeping organization simple can help you win the battle.
 It can also save you the incomparable pain of stepping barefoot on another tiny plastic brick!

 Getting the playroom organized with a great system helps on many different levels.
 It teaches children responsibility and makes tidying up easier.
-And if your kids play in a family room where toys are decidedly not decorative, good storage helps keep the room clutter free and enables secondary utilization so people don't have to see a mess of toys.
+And if your kids play in a family room where toys are decidedly not decorative, good storage helps keep the room clutter free and enables secondary utilization so people don’t have to see a mess of toys.
+You may need some good stuff animal storage solutions to help declutter.

 Here are a few ways that you can corral all of the mess, teach good habits and keep a safer playroom, too.